hipe/tmx/lib/skylab/test-support/doc/issues/023-the-IO-spy-narrative.md

 (a sizeable introduction occurs in [#020] IO spy aggregations compared ..)

-A IO::Spy is a simple multiplexer that multiplexes out a subset of the instance methods of the IO module out to an ordered hash of listeners.
-IO::Spy is vital for automated testing, when you need to 'spy' on for e.g. an output stream to ensure that certain data is being written to it.
+An IO spy is a simple multiplexer that multiplexes out a subset of the instance methods of the IO module out to an ordered hash of listeners.
+IO spy is vital for automated testing, when you need to 'spy' on for e.g. an output stream to ensure that certain data is being written to it.